No end to bus shelter impasse | Dandenong Star Journal

 To the frustration of PT passengers, the list of disappearing bus-stop shelters across Greater Dandenong grows on.

-At a council meeting on 24 May, councillors listed three further missing shelters on top of a known removal on Keysclere Avenue, opposite Parkmore shopping centre.
+At a council meeting on 24 May, councillors listed three further missing shelters on top of a known removal on Kingsclere Avenue, opposite Parkmore shopping centre.

 They were outside an aged-care home on Outlook Drive, Dandenong, near the corner of Hammond and Kirkham roads, Dandenong South, and on Corrigan Road near Kingsclere Avenue, Keysborough.